manisa504/soilanalysis/readme.md

 2. Ensure you have Python and the necessary libraries installed.
 3. Load the dataset and follow the implementation steps outlined above.

+## Try the App

+To interact with the Crop Selection Assistant application, please visit [here](https://soilanalysis.streamlit.app/).

+## Feedback and Issue Reporting

+We welcome feedback from users of this application.
+If you have any suggestions for improvement, encounter any issues, or want to report a bug, please open an issue on GitHub or reach out to the project maintainers.
+Your feedback helps us improve the application and better serve the farming community.

 ## Contributors

 This project is open for contributions.
 Please read the contribution guidelines before submitting a pull request.